Delayed diagnosis or treatment of stroke

 There are several appropriate treatments for stroke, depending on its cause.
 These can vary from drug treatment, intravenous therapy, mechanical devices, surgical clips or coils.
 Your clinician will decide which treatment is most suitable for you.

+Due to medical advances, the survival rate and recovery outcomes of stroke has increased hugely over the past decade, especially if it is identified and treated immediately.
 Each individual is affected in different ways by a stroke and can have varying symptoms depending on the part of the brain that has been affected and the function of that particular part.
 The severity of these symptoms usually depends on the amount of damage to the brain.

-Medical negligence – do you have a claim?
+Do you have a stroke misdiagnosis claim?

 Unfortunately, a stroke can sometimes be the result of medical negligence.
 The damage to the individual in these cases of medical negligence can often be severe due to the destructive nature of some strokes.
 Although any amount of compensation you receive will not make up for the injury you have suffered, it can help to make your life a little easier.